tfiers/PkgGraph.jl/ReadMe.md

 You can then call `using PkgGraph` from anywhere, without having to activate the base env. -->

+### Versions

+See [`Changelog.md`](Changelog.md) for a list of versions and the changes in each.

 <!-- /for-inclusion-in-docs -->

 ## ➕ More

-If you want something a bit different than what this package offers, there are some helper functions you might find useful.
+If you want something a bit different than what the above end-user interface offers, there are some helper functions you might find useful.

 See the [![][docbadge]][docs] for more info.